-Purpose of the examination
+Purpose of MRI Urography

-To evaluate structural integrity of the urinary tract.
+Assess the integrity of the urinary tract.

-To identify causes of hematuria (blood in urine).
+Explain what causes hematuria (blood in urine).

 Clinical Indications